cmciris/approximationWSOLA/Source/readme.txt

 threshold is the threshold of the approximation method

-in the audio files is the result audio with Î± = 0.8
+in the audio files is the result audio with ¦Á = 0.8